basho-labs/riak-zend-zray/README.md

 ## Installation

+The simplest way to get the plugin is through the Zend Server plugin gallery within the GUI.
+Navigate to "Plugins" -> "Gallery", search for "riak", then click install and follow the on-prompts.

-To install this plugin, simply download the *.zpk* file attached to a release, navigate within your ZendServer GUI to "Plugins" -> "Manage Plugins", click "Deploy Plugin" and follow the on-screen prompts within the modal window.
+To manually install this plugin, download the *.zpk* file attached to a release, navigate within your ZendServer GUI to "Plugins" -> "Manage Plugins", click "Deploy Plugin" and follow the on-screen prompts within the modal window.

 ## Uninstallation